DIRACGrid/DIRAC/docs/source/DeveloperGuide/ReleaseProcedure/index.rst

   $ git fetch release  # this will bring in the updated release/rel-v7r2 branch from the github repository
   $ git rebase --no-ff release/rel-v7r2  # this will rebase the current rel-v7r2 branch to the content of release/rel-v7r2
   $ git tag v7r2p8  # this will create a tag, from the current branch, in the local repository
+  $ git push v7r2p8  # we push to the *release* remote the tag just created
-  $ git push --tags release rel-v7r2  # we push to the *release* repository (so to GitHub-hosted one) the tag just created, and the rel-v7r2 branch.
+  $ git push release rel-v7r2  # we push to the *release* remote the tag just created, and the rel-v7r2 branch.

 The *master* branch of DIRAC always contains the latest stable release.
 If this corresponds to rel-v7r2, we should make sure that this is updated::